Parking in Your Neighborhood

 When St. Peters police respond to a parking violation, in most cases they will give you a warning first.
 The department’s philosophy is that they want you to be aware of the rules and give you a chance to correct the situation.
 If the car is parked in any way that causes a safety issue, however, you are likely to have your car towed and receive a ticket.

-Here are some other facts and notes about parking that are worth remembering:
+Here are a few other facts and notes about parking that are worth remembering:

 - Nobody has ownership of parking spaces along a public street, even if it’s in front of your own home.
 This is useful to remember when talking about whether to restrict parking along a street.
 For example, some neighborhoods near schools have on-street parking restrictions to limit the increase of parked vehicles during the school year.
 Please remember, though, that since it’s a public street, parking restrictions apply to all vehicles, even those owned by the residents who live on the street.